Don’t Buy This Jacket!

 We don’t just buy products.

-We buy the assumption that buying is the solution.
+We buy into the assumption that buying is the solution.

 And most of the time, we don’t even stop to ask if it is.